 Here is the meta content on a recent EditorNinja blog post, with the specific important pieces emphasized:

-The important meta information above are:
+The important meta information when optimizing for search engines, as seen above, are:

 - <title> – this is the text that shows in your browser tab and is the text that shows in search engines when your page is found ranking.
 It is ~60 characters long.